GLOBAL MARKETS-Shares gain on strong U.S. GDP data; oil rises

 The U.S. data combined with positive economic news from Spain and Portugal to push European equities higher.
 A fall in Greek stocks limited gains in European shares, however, on the prospect of early elections that could put Greece’s rescue package at risk.

-Weak sentiment in China, meanwhile, halted a four-day rally in emerging market shares and resulted in a measure of worldwide equity markets trading mostly flat.
+The gains in U.S. and European shares came despite weak sentiment in China, which halted a four-day rally in emerging market shares and resulted in a measure of worldwide equity markets trading mostly flat.

-U.S. safe-haven Treasury yields, which move inversely to prices, jumped following the U.S. data and a tepid five-year note auction.
-Benchmark 10-year Treasury yields were last at 2.26 percent, from a yield of 2.16 percent late Monday.
+U.S. safe-haven Treasury yields, which move inversely to prices, rose following the U.S. data.
+Benchmark 10-year Treasury yields were last at 2.232 percent, from a yield of 2.162 percent late Monday.

-Spot gold prices were last up 5 cents at $1,174.71 an ounce.
-(Additional reporting by Chuck Mikolajczak and Barani Krishnan in New York and Sudip Kar-Gupta and Christopher Johnson in London; Editing by Dan Grebler and Meredith Mazzilli)
+Spot gold prices were last up $2.55 at $1,177.21 an ounce.
+(Additional reporting by Chuck Mikolajczak and Barani Krishnan in New York and Sudip Kar-Gupta and Christopher Johnson in London; Editing by Dan Grebler)